Can enough of us trigger a course change to prevent ‘ecological collapse’?

 4. You can help to trigger the course change we all need

-Interested in helping out right now?
+Interested in helping right now?
 You can!

 Find out how on the Play your part page.

-You can support completion of the manifesto via this Givealittle page.
+Most urgently, you can support completion of the manifesto via this Givealittle page.

 5. What you’ll find in the rest of the manifesto